 “If I was going to make blogging a major part of my online business, I needed to get SERIOUS!”

 I wanted to see what it would take to really boost my blog presence, increase my traffic and my subscribers.
 But I didn’t want to spend 40 hours/week doing it!

-In fact, if you are regular readers here you know that I am a proud member of the Part TIme Networker Club.
-In other words, I have a full time job and the usual family obligations so I am only able to work on my business (and my blog) a couple of hours each night.
+In fact, if you are regular readers here you know that I am a proud member of the Part Time Networker Club.
+In other words, I have a full-time job and the usual family obligations so I am only able to work on my business (and my blog) for a couple of hours each night.